Skip to main content

 • May 27, 2021

-"I was prescribed 10 mg dose of medroxyprogesterone for 10 days to start my cycle as we try to conceive.
-The 10 days were kind of weird - lots of mood swings, cramps and headaches.
-By day 4, it seemed to normal out but then it did seem to make me feel lousy days 6-8ish again.
+"I was prescribed a 10 mg dose of medroxyprogesterone for 10 days to start my cycle as we try to conceive.
+The 10 days were kind of weird - lots of mood swings, cramps, and headaches.
+By day 4, it seemed to normalize, but then it did seem to make me feel lousy days 6-8ish again.
 I think by the end I had just gotten used to it.
 I woke up with my period on day 3 of not taking it.
 I will say, this is one of the worst periods I have ever had (remaining positive as I’m hopeful we will conceive this cycle!).
 Cramps are really bad, and the flow is the heaviest it has been in years.
 Just a heads up!"

 10 / 10